Partial-envelope stripping and nuclear-timescale mass transfer from evolved supergiants at low metallicity: Results

 \subsection{Nuclear-timescale mass transfer and partial envelope stripping}

 We begin describing the results by taking a close look at binary evolution models from the middle of our grids: systems with initial primary masses of $M_1 = 25\msun$ and orbital periods $P_{\rm ini} \approx 47\days$.
 For this selected case of $M_1$ and $P_{\rm ini}$, apart from the default initial mass ratio $q = M_2 / M_1 = 0.6$, we computed additional mass transfer sequences with $q$ varying from $0.1$ to $1.5$, as described in Sec.~\ref{sec.method_param_space}.
 In each case, the size of the primary (donor) star at the moment of RLOF was about $R_{\rm RLOF} \approx 90\rsun$.
 At both Solar and LMC compositions, the primary star of that radius was still a rapidly-expanding HG giant, whereas at SMC composition the donor was already at the core-He burning stage.
-For this selected set of models, in Fig.~\ref{fig.diffQ} we plot the time evolution of the mass transfer rate (upper panels) and envelope masses (lower panels).
+For this selected set of models, in Fig.~\ref{fig.diffQ} we plot the time evolution of the mass transfer rate $\dot{M}$ (upper panels) and envelope masses (lower panels).
+Phases of RLOF are marked in bold.
+Other phases with $\logmdot > -8$ indicate mass transfer through stellar winds from a donor that is close to Roche-lobe filling.
+In all the SMC models, there is a small peak of wind mass transfer with $\logmdot \approx -7.2$ at the age of $7.55$ Myr, followed by a brief drop in $\dot{M}$ before RLOF starts at $7.6$ Myr.
+This is due to a temporary slight contraction of the primary after it regains equilibrium as a core-He burning star at $\sim 7.55$ Myr.

 We find a remarkable difference in the mass-transfer evolution between the Solar case and the low-Z models of the LMC and SMC compositions.
 At Solar Z, irrespective of the mass ratio, the mass transfer interaction is a short-lived and rapid event.
 Over the course of only several thousand years the donor star is stripped of its nearly entire H-rich envelope.
 This is a phase of thermal-timescale mass transfer with the rate reaching $\mdot \sim 10^{-2} \msunyr$.
 The thin remaining envelope layer ($\sim 1 \msun$) is further quickly lost in winds and the primary becomes a fully stripped helium star.
 This type of evolution is the canonical picture of how a case-B mass transfer interaction can lead to the envelope loss and formation of stripped stars of various kinds, from subdwarfs to WR stars (see Sec.~\ref{sec:intro} and the references therein).